 - a.
-In the Role list, select LDAP User.

-- b.
-Click Import.

-- 7 To adjust the browsing criteria and start over, click Cancel.

-- 8 Click Save to store the imported users.
+Assign an Access Level.
+See Understanding Access Levels (on page 46). - b.
+Click Import. - 7 To adjust the browsing criteria and start over, click Cancel. - 8 Click Save to store the imported users.

 Note: Custom LDAP accounts are verified when the user logs in, not at account creation.